i-sergienko/i-sergienko.github.io/src/assets/posts/kubernetes-operator.md

 Since we'd like to avoid re-painting the Bananas that were already painted, for each Banana we are going to store its current color in the `status.color` field.
 If it is `null`, like in the example above, it means the Banana hasn't been painted yet, and the Controller has to do some work.
 If it is the same as `spec.color`, it means the Banana was already processed, and no action is necessary from the Controller.
 Notice how from the user's perspective there is only the `spec` field - the `status` field is only used by the Controller, and shouldn't be present in the `Banana` YAML manifest that you write manually.

-To introduce the `Banana` resource type to our Kubernetes cluster, we need to create a `CustomResourceDefinition`.
-Let's take a look at it (*banana-crd.yaml*):
+To introduce the `Banana` resource type to our Kubernetes cluster, earlier we created a `CustomResourceDefinition`.
+Let's take another look at it (*banana-crd.yaml*):
 ```
 apiVersion: apiextensions.k8s.io/v1
 kind: CustomResourceDefinition